 So, what's it like?

-There’s also lots of fantastic ‘non-worky’ stuff happening at Comic Relief too, like our softball and book clubs, plus the yearly acoustic and band nights.
+There’s lots of fantastic ‘non-worky’ stuff happening at Comic Relief too, like our softball club and choir, plus the yearly acoustic and band nights.

 Our Staff Representation Group gives us the opportunity to raise issues about things we care about, for example environmental concerns and staff benefits, and our annual Learning at Work Week gives staff a fantastic opportunity to learn new professional skills and hobbies.

 We also offer all our employees a comprehensive and competitive package of benefits including up to 30 days’ holiday, an excellent pension scheme, life insurance, childcare vouchers and a full employee assistance programme offering both a supportive helpline and cashback on day-to-day healthcare costs.
-And finally, but certainly not least, we even get a Personal Training Allowance to spend on life-improving classes or activities – anything from yoga to saxophone lessons!
+And finally, but certainly not least, we even get a Personal Development Allowance to spend on life-improving classes or activities – anything from yoga to saxophone lessons!
 So, if that sounds like the kind of place you’d like to work, we’d love to hear from you.
-If it’s a volunteering opportunity you’re after, click below to find out more.

 The Living Wage